• Skip to content

 Eating disorders

-Eating disorders are serious mental illnesses that also affect physical health.
-The most common eating disorders are anorexia nervosa, bulimia nervosa, avoidant restrictive food intake disorder (ARFID) and binge eating disorder.
+Eating disorders are serious mental health conditions that also affect physical health.
+The most common eating disorders are anorexia nervosa, bulimia nervosa, avoidant restrictive food intake disorder (ARFID) and binge-eating disorder.

 How common are eating disorders in autistic children?

-Different eating behaviours are common in autistic children.
-These include avoiding foods, eating non-food items and picking at food without swallowing.
-They also include sensory sensitivities to certain types of food.
+Eating differences are common in autistic children.
+These differences include avoiding foods, eating non-food items, and having fixed ideas about how food is served.
+They also include sensory sensitivities to certain types of food, which severely limit the range of food children will eat.
+About 30-50% of autistic children have diagnosed eating disorders.

 Treatment, therapies and supports for eating disorders

-A team of health professionals with expertise in different areas usually treats children with eating disorders.
-These health professionals develop individual treatment plans for children, which are tailored to children’s ages, illness stages, illness types and severity, underlying causes and other factors.
+A team of health professionals with expertise in different areas usually support children with eating disorders.
+These health professionals develop individual treatment plans for children.

 Find out more